Operator Dynamics in Brownian Quantum Circuit: Operator Dynamics of Brownian Quantum Circuit

-The way of writing this equation suggests that if the fluctuation of the height is much smaller than $N$, the mean height evolves according to the logistic equation.
-The solution can be written as
+If the fluctuation of the height is much smaller than $N$, then the mean height evolves according to the logistic equation\cite{chen_operator_2018}.
+This mean field picture again corresponds to Fig.~\ref{fig:ball} where the growth of height is proportional to the number of interaction terms increasing the height.
+The solution is

 where $y(h,t)$ is the logistic function